django-auth-ldap/django-auth-ldap/docs/source/users.rst

 You can perform arbitrary population of your user models by adding listeners to the :mod:`Django signal <django:django.dispatch>`:
 :data:`django_auth_ldap.backend.populate_user`.
-This signal is sent after the user object has been created and any configured attribute mapping has been applied (see below).
+This signal is sent after the user object has been constructed (but not necessarily saved) and any configured attribute mapping has been applied (see below).
 You can use this to propagate information from the LDAP directory to the user object any way you like.
-The user instance will be saved automatically after the signal handlers are run.
+If you need the user object to exist in the database at this point, you can save it in your signal handler or override :meth:`~django_auth_ldap.backend.LDAPBackend.get_or_build_user`.
+In either case, the user instance will be saved automatically after the signal handlers are run.

 If you need an attribute that isn't included by default in the LDAP search results, see :setting:`AUTH_LDAP_USER_ATTRLIST`.